Committed to Safety: Latest Information on COVID-19 Precautions

 For your convenience and safety, virtual visits via telehealth technology are available to address many non-emergency health concerns.
 Virtual visits allow you to speak with a healthcare provider using a phone, tablet or computer from the comfort of your own home.

-Manatee Memorial Hospital will reopen elective surgeries and procedures effective Monday, August 10, 2020.
-If you are were scheduled for a an elective surgery or procedure that was postponed, please contact your doctor to reschedule.
+Manatee Memorial Hospital is continuing elective surgeries and procedures.
 Please see the Visitation section below for information on visitors dropping off and picking up patients for outpatient surgeries/procedures.

 LIMITED VISITATION – Be an Advocate for Your Loved One’s Care

 The following is in effect until further notice:

 - Inpatient Nursing Units – Patients are allowed only one visitor per day, age 18 or older, from 12 – 6 pm.
 Visitors are required to enter through the main entrance of the hospital, use antibacterial foam, receive a temperature check and answer a screening questionnaire.
 Visitors are required to wear a mask upon entry and keep it on at all times while at the hospital.
 Visitors may provide their own mask or the hospital will provide one for them.
 Visitors are also required to stay in the specific room assigned to the patient.
 Patients that are positive for COVID-19 or are being tested for COVID-19 will not be allowed visitors.